 The chaplet is usually prayed as a novena, recite this chaplet every day for nine days, or for 24 days.
 It has often been reported that Therese will send you a specific colored rose as a sign that your petition was granted.

 Born during the time of the heresy of Jansenism, Therese of Lisieux was heavily influenced by its ideology that all souls are trash because of Original Sin and completely unable to obtain any sort of holiness through the use of free will – that God either would or would not save you, and there was literally no prayer, no sacrifice, no almsgiving, nothing that you could do to change it.

-But we Do have to choose to love God.
+We do have to choose to love God.
 We will always be unworthy, and it IS God’s freely given gifts of grace, but if we aren’t trying we can never obtain sanctity, and if we ARE trying God will help us.

 Which is exactly what Therese found in her Little Way.